yashg0808/sharedWhiteBoard/README.md

 * It has **undo-redo** features for the board.
 * It has option to change colour of pen and size of both pen and eraser.

-* Usage eg.: When a team is presenting, everyone on the team can contribute on the canvas while sharing ideas.
+**Usage eg**: When a team is presenting, everyone on the team can contribute on the canvas while sharing ideas.

 [Try here!](https://sharedwhiteboard.onrender.com/)